hcoles/pitest-site/quickstart/commandline.markdown

 ## Getting started

-It recommended that you use one of the provided build system plugins instead of the commandline tool.
+It recommended that you use one of the provided build system plugins instead of the command-line tool.
 The build plugins are easier to use and you are much less likely to encounter configuration problems.

-Please only use the commandline tool if you have a really good reason to do so.
+Please only use the command-line tool if you have a really good reason to do so.

 A mutation coverage report can be launched from the command line as follows